robtl2/ComfyUI-ComfyBridge/README.md

 ### Installation
-You can install either though comfy manager or by cloning this repository into the custom nodes directory.
+You can install though comfy manager via GIT URL: https://github.com/robtl2/ComfyUI-ComfyBridge.git or by cloning this repository into the custom nodes directory.

 ### Recommended Third-Party DCC Software